ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ### Step 6: Implementing the `fmt::Write` trait

+We want to implement the `fmt::Write` trait so that users can call `write!` on our Uarte object

-We can't just write to the `Uarte` instance.
-A simple write would write from flash memory.
-This does not work because of EasyDMA.
-We have to write a function that implements the `fmt::Write` trait.
-This trait guarantees that the buffer is fully and successfully written on a stack allocated buffer, before it returns.
+When implementing this, we can't just write to the `Uarte` instance because a simple write of a string literal would try and read the string literal from flash memory.
+This does not work because the EasyDMA peripheral in the nRF52 series can only access RAM, not flash.

+Instead our implementation must ensure all the strings are copied to a stack allocated buffer and that buffer is passed to the Uarte's `write` method.

 ✅ Add `use::core::fmt;` to your imports.